skippyr/libtdk/DOCS.md

 ###### Return Value

-Returns a color with the inverted layer.
+A color with the inverted layer.

 ### XColor Class